U L T I M A T E L O O N S

 - Not only does this workshop offer unparalleled opportunities to photograph sought-after loons, our knowledge of the area will allow us to photograph an assortment of other exciting subjects.

-- The majority of our locations offer tolerant birds, allowing you to exercise your creative abilities.
+- Our locations offer tolerant birds, allowing you to exercise your creative abilities.

 - Known for our unique, eye-catching images, we can help hone your photographic eye.

-- Our advertised images were taken at the workshop sites.
+- All of our advertised images were taken at the workshop sites.

-- We rarely, if ever, spend time photographing during the workshop, concentrating solely on assisting you.
+- We rarely, if ever, spend time photographing during the workshop, concentrating solely on assisting you, operating boats, etc.

 - 5 days of photography